 However, renewable energies also entail challenges: The sun does not shine regularly, and wind is changeable.
 It therefore seems reasonable to store energy from times when there is a high yield of it.
 But how?

 Under Germany’s Climate Action Plan 2050, electricity is to be predominantly generated in a greenhouse gas-neutral manner by 2050.
 Policymakers have mapped out milestones as part of that.
 The share of renewable energies is to be up to 45 percent by 2025.
 Consequently, the German Renewable Energy Sources Act (EEG) obligates network operators to primarily connect renewable energy plants to their grid.

 And how much progress has Germany made so far?
-A total of 428 TWh of energy was generated from renewable sources in 2018.
-53 percent of that was electricity production, while the heat sector accounted for some 40 percent (171 TWh) and the transport sector around seven percent (32 TWh).
+A total of 233 TWh of energy was generated from renewable sources in 2020.
+This is an increase of 4.1 percent compared to 2019.

-Renewable energy capacities grew by 7.9 percent over the previous year or by 171 gigawatts.
-The sharpest rise was in Oceania (17.7 percent), followed by Asia (11.4 percent) and Africa (8.4 percent).
+Lately, renewable energy capacities grew by sharpest in Oceania (17.7 percent), followed by Asia (11.4 percent) and Africa (8.4 percent).

 Researchers worldwide are experimenting with further renewable energies.
 The U.S. company Solaren intends to build solar farms in space to harvest the sun’s energy even more efficiently.
 Another new approach is floating solar power plants.
 They achieve higher efficiencies due to the fact that the array of panels is cooled by water.
 And there is a pilot plant in which turbines convert tidal currents into energy off the coast of North Devon in England.